blink1073/phosphor-properties/README.md

  *     pure delegates as described above.
  *
  * This pattern is commonly referred to as an "attached property".
 The
- * behavioral semantics of the property belong to one class, but the
+ * behavioral semantics of the property is defined by one class, but the
  * property data belongs to a foreign instance.
 This pattern is useful
  * when creating container objects which must associate container data
- * with child objects in a way which doesn't require poluting the child
+ * with child objects in a way which doesn't require polluting the child
  * class with extraneous data members.
  */
+import { emitter } from 'phosphor-signaling';

 class MyWidget implements IPropertyOwner {

   @defineSignal